Characterization of telecentric dual-etalon Fabry-P\'erot systems from observational data. Properties of the CRISP2

-In any case, we have opted for only fitting the central lobe in this part, which is very well reproduced by the model in all cases, even at locations with larger $\chi^2$ values.
-At 617.3~nm, the mean LRE reflectivity is $R_{\mathrm{LRE}}=88.02 \%$ and the RMS variation of the cavity errors is $\sigma_{C_{\mathrm{LRE}}}=1.81$~nm.
+In any case, we have opted for only fitting the central lobe in this part, which is very well reproduced by the model in all cases, even at locations with larger $\chi^2$ values. {The model itself includes the full range, but only the central lobe is used in the computation of $\chi^2$.
+Including the full range is important to properly model the wings of the central lobe because there is a significant contribution to the intensity from transmission peaks aligning in the wings of the prefilter}.
+At 617.3~nm, the mean LRE reflectivity is $R_{\mathrm{LRE}}=88.66 \%$ and the RMS variation of the cavity errors is $\sigma_{C_{\mathrm{LRE}}}=2$~nm.